abravalheri/ini2toml/README.rst

 Sometimes it might be useful to implement generic processing tasks that do not depend on the nature/focus of the file being converted and therefore do not belong to a specific profile (e.g. removing trailing newline, blank lines, ...).
-The ``Translator.augment_profiles`` mechanism in ``ini2toml`` allow plugins to include such processing tasks, by enabling them to modify the profile after it is selected.
+The :meth:`~ini2toml.translator.Translator.augment_profiles` mechanism in ``ini2toml`` allow plugins to include such processing tasks, by enabling them to modify the profile after it is selected.

 An example of these - here called **"profile augmentation functions"** - is shown in the following example:

 .. code-block:: python

    from ini2toml import Translator, Profile